 The west is full of bad guys, especially in America and Israel.

 The good guys are “left-wing”, even if they do not know it.

-Hamas is an Islamist organization that oppresses women and calls for the genocide of all Jews in the world.
+Hamas is a pan-Islamist organization that oppresses women, kills gays and calls for the genocide of all Jews in the world.

 Yet Judith Butler supports Hamas and says it is part of the “global left”.

 Why?
 Because Hamas is fighting the Zionists, represents oppressed Muslims (identity politics) and is being hounded by the imperialist regimes of the west.